thindil/steamsky/bin/doc/MODDING.md

 ### Career data structure
 - Each career is between "career" tags.
 - Attribute `index` is index of career.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this career.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this career, default option), "remove" (remove this career) or "update" (update selected career).
 - Attribute `name` is name of career visible to player.
 - Each career can have bonuses to experience to certain skills.
 Each that skill is between `skill` tag.
     - Attribute `name` is name of skill which will be have bonuses to experience.
     - Optional attribute `action`: what to do with this skill.
-Possible values are:
+Possible values
-  "add" (add skill, default option) or "remove" (remove this skill from bonus list).
+      are: "add" (add skill, default option) or "remove" (remove this skill from bonus list).

 ## Themes
 All themes files are standard CSS files.
 To edit default game theme, open file